Exercise machines can serve a role in an effective strength-training program, but some are much more beneficial than others.

 Roth doesn't like the rotary torso machine because it places an unnecessarily high amount of torque on your spine.
 Your lower back (lumbar spine) only has a few available degrees of rotation.
 It therefore doesn't make sense, and is potentially dangerous, to twist your spine around under load, especially given the limited potential benefits of using this machine.

-If you want to include rotational training in your workouts to help improve athletic performance, focus on exercises that drive rotation from your hips as opposed to your waist, such as rotational squats, presses and med ball throws.
+If you want to include rotational training in your workouts to help improve athletic performance, focus on exercises that drive rotation from your hips as opposed to your waist, such as rotational squats, presses, lunges with twists and med ball throws.
 You'll be stronger and more powerful, and your lower back will thank you.

 4. Adductor/Abductor Machine